 After talking to a few vegan cafe owners in different part of the globe during my travels, it seems that there has been a shift toward adding more plant-based ingredients in diet.
 Health is usually the top reason cited as the popularity of these vegan restaurants by the owners.

-This Indian red lentil spinach dal recipe (stovetop) is based on my grandmother’s dal recipe.
+This Indian red lentil spinach dal recipe (stovetop) is based on my grandmother's dal recipe in North India.
 In India, dal is a staple in everyday food and every state has its own take on the humble legume.
-This dal recipe comes from the northern part of India.

 Should you soak or not soak lentils?